skandermoalla/pytoych-benchmark/reproducibility-scripts/README.md

 ## Benchmark

-The benchmark can be run by running the WandB sweep `runtime-benchmark.yaml`.
+The benchmark (figure in the README) can be run by running the WandB sweep `runtime-benchmark.yaml`.
 Details to create it and run are provided in the file.
+You can also find the live results at https://wandb.ai/claire-labo/pytoych-benchmark.

 The hardware specs (CPU and GPU) are automatically picked up, and if you want to tag your machine, you can add an override config `src/configs/override/mnist.yaml` with the following content: